Technical requirements for authoritative name servers

 DS record format

-Trust anchors must be provided each with the four attributes of a DS record — the key tag, the key algorithm, the digest hash type, and the digest hash.
-They must be provided with legal values for each of the DS record fields.
-For the hash digest, ICANN supports two types — SHA1 (value 1), and SHA256 (value 2).
+Trust anchors must be provided as complete DS records.
+This means providing the key tag, the key algorithm, the digest hash type, and the digest hash, with legal values for each component.

 Validation of RRSIG

-ICANN must be able to validate the RRSIG records returned for the zone based upon the DS record set that has been provided for the root zone.
-We test this by querying the apex SOA for the top-level domain with the DO bit set, and validating the SOA record against the proposed DS resource set.
+Validation of the zone must be possible using the DS record set that has been provided for listing in the parent zone.
+We test this by querying the apex SOA record for the domain with the “DO”-bit set and ensuring its RRSIG records can be validated based on the proposed DS resource set.

 For more information on some of the key DNS technical concepts referenced by these technical tests, please look at the following references: